tara-fenton/game-of-zones/README.md

 #### Game 2

-#### THIS IS OPTIONAL IF you attend the whiteboarding event tonight!
+#### GAME 2 IS OPTIONAL IF you attend the whiteboarding event tonight!

 Modify your previous game so that the zones need to be clicked in a particular order.
 Copy any code you might want to reuse from Game 1 into `starter2.js`, and in `index.html`, switch `starter2.js` to be connected and `starter1.js` to be commented out.